godaddy/gasket/packages/gasket-plugin-mocha/README.md

-# mocha-plugin
+# @gasket/plugin-mocha

 Creates a `mocha`, `nyc`, `sinon`, `chai` based testing environment for your Gasket application.

 ## Installation

+This plugin should only be used during the create command for new apps.

 ```
-gasket create APPNAME --plugins @gasket/mocha
+gasket create <app-name> --plugins @gasket/plugin-mocha
 ```

 ## Usage

 When you create a new gasket application that is configured with the `mocha` plugin it will prepare it with a `mocha` based testing environment.
 It will add the following `scripts` to the `package.json`:

 - `npm test`, Runs the `.test.js` files in your `test` folder and generates coverage information of each of the files you test.